 A biotechnology marvel that smells like patchouli cleaned of its dirt.
 It is spicy, peppery, and woody, feeling very modern and polished.

-Woody and fruity.
+Woody and slightly bitter.

 A light wood scent that evokes crisp mountain air and trembling leaves.
 It feels clean and outdoorsy.